-While there's no secret universal recipe for sleep, a few simple tips could make all the difference in sleep quality and in turn, positively impact mood, health, and energy levels.
+While there's no secret universal recipe for sleep (although having the best mattress can help), a few simple tips could make all the difference in sleep quality and in turn, positively impact mood, health, and energy levels.
 We're all different and require different amounts of sleep to wake up feeling refreshed and energized, so what works best for you might not work for your partner or your best friend.
-Here are some tips to help you sleep better.
+Here are 9 tips that can help you sleep better.

 1. Embrace the darkness

 If you've ever tried to sleep in a less than ideal situation, you understand the importance of making the space you're sleeping in as comfortable as possible.
-Sleeping on a comfy mattress with a cozy duvet with nice pillows is certainly a major component in the good sleep equation, but this topic goes a bit beyond that.
+Sleeping on a comfy mattress with the best duvet with the best pillows is certainly a major component in the good sleep equation, but this topic goes a bit beyond that.

 Setting an ideal scene in your bedroom includes elements like choosing a calming colour palette to create a relaxing environment.
 Be sure your bedroom has window coverings that allow the room to stay dark – this can be especially important if you live in a city that experiences a high amount of light pollution.